apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 * FileDataStore - This should be used if the blobs/binaries have to be shared between multiple repositories.
 This would also be used when a JR2 repository is migrated to Oak
 * S3DataStore - This should be used when binaries are stored in Amazon S3
+* AzureDataStore - This should be used when binaries are stored in Microsoft Azure Blob storage

 #### DocumentNodeStore